-For this designated area there is 1 water sample taken in 2004 and 1 biota sample taken in 2008.
-The shellfish mandatory and guideline values outlined in Table 1 were not breached in either of these samples.
+For this designated area there is 1 water sample available from 2005 and 6 biota samples available from between 2004 and 2008.
+The shellfish mandatory and guideline values outlined in Table 1 were not breached in any of these samples.

 Faecal coliform biota results were also available from the MI at all shellfish areas from November 2008, February 2009, May 2009 and August 2009.
-The shellfish guideline value for faecal coliforms in biota outlined in Table 1 was not breached in any of these samples.
+The shellfish guideline value for faecal coliforms in biota outlined in Table 1 was not breached in any of these samples